 Cupping is an inverse of massage—rather than applying pressure to the muscles, it uses gentle pressure to pull them upward.
 The suction pulls the tight muscles and stretches the fascia, the connective tissue around the muscles, and causes blood vessels to dilate.
 The theory is that the increased blood flow speeds muscular and soft tissue recovery and healing after strain.
 Cupping can promote blood and lymph circulation, relieve pain, and improve range of motion.

 Cupping is a great recovery tool for workouts, exercise, and sports.
 Cupping has become popular outside of Asia since Michael Phelps, the most decorated Olympian of all time, appeared at the 2016 Rio Olympics with the red and purple round marks on his back.
 In the US, countless professional athletes, like Steph Curry and Tom Brady, are fans of cupping.
 The red post-cupping marks, which may last several days, are caused by temporary extravasation of blood from capillaries beneath the skin, and should not be confused as bruises.

-All cupping methods are generally safe.
-At Asiana Wellness, we would choose the most appropriate cupping technique based on the patient’s constitution, complaints, and symptoms.
-Cupping techniques can include the use of fire and intentional bleeding and that is why a skilled, sterile, and safe environment is required under the direct supervision of Dr. Park.
+Cupping is generally safe, but it should be administered by a skilled practitioner in a sterile and safe environment.
+At Asiana Wellness, we would choose the most appropriate cupping technique based on the patient’s constitution, complaints, and symptoms, under the direct supervision of Dr. Park.

 In this traditional Chinese medicine procedure, the glass cups with valves are used.
 The valve attach to a handheld suction pump, which vacuums air from the cup.
-The vacuum sucks the skin into the cup, separating it from the tissues below.
-The suction cause the capillaries just beneath the surface to rupture, creating the circular bruises.
-Vacuum cupping marks generally fade after a few days.
+The vacuum pulls the skin into the cup, separating it from the tissues below and causing extravasation of blood from tiny vessels, the capillaries, stimulating the natural healing process.